Scaffolding in Educationby Becton Loveless

 Expository organizers are among the most common types of organizers because they are straightforward in their nature.
 This organizer only requires that teachers tell students what the goal of the lesson is.
 Teachers verbalize and connect previous lessons to the current lesson and how that sets the basis for future lessons.

 A creative form of organizing includes storytelling.
 This takes the verbalized expository organizer and puts a creative spin on it.
 With this organizer, teachers take previous concepts and lessons and frame them in a story.
 The story also includes concepts that will be learned in upcoming lessons.
-By framing past and current principles in a narrative frame, the teacher create a more engaging framework in which students learn their lessons.
+By framing past and current principles in a narrative frame, the teacher creates a more engaging framework in which students learn their lessons.

 Concept and Mind Maps